-The Router may be connected to any 10BASE-T Ethernet LAN.
-Connection to an Ethernet concentrating device such as a switch or hub should use standard twisted-pair cable with RJ-45 connectors.
-The RJ-45 port on the Router is a straight-through (MDI-X) connection.
-Follow standard Ethernet guidelines when deciding what type of cable to use to make this connection.
-Use a normal crossed cable when connecting the Router to a normal (MDI-X) port on a switch or hub.
-Use a straight-through cable when connecting it to an uplink (MDI-II) port on a hub or switch.
-When connecting the Router directly to a PC or server (MDI-II) use a straight-through cable.
-A valid connection will be indicated by a steady green Ethernet Link LED indicator.
+The Router may be connected to any 10/100 Mbps Ethernet LAN with standard Ethernet cable.
+The 4 dedicated RJ-45 ports on the Router are a crossed (MDI-X) connection ports.
+Follow standard Ethernet guidelines for all cable connections, including the 100-meter limit for cable lengths between stations.
+Use either crossed cable, or normal straight-through cable with a cross-wired adapter when connecting the Router to a normal (MDI-X) port on a switch or hub.
+Use straight-through cable when connecting it to an uplink (MDI-II) port on a hub or switch.
+When connecting the Router directly to an Ethernet adapter (MDI-II) on a PC or server use a straight-through cable.
+A valid connection will be indicated by the Ethernet Link LED indicator corresponding to the connected port.